• Skip to primary navigation

 Brown Butter or beurre noisette in a bowl.

 At first, your only job is to watch.
-The butter goes through several stages of development — melting, bubbling, separating, and eventually, browning.
-Once you note these stages, you’ll easily be able to scale the recipe up or down according to your needs.
+The stick of butter goes through several stages of development — melting, bubbling, separating, and eventually, browning milk proteins.
+Once you note these stages, you’ll easily be able to scale the amount of butter up or down according to your needs.

 Browning butter is also a great olfactory introduction to the Maillard reaction — the chemical transformation that makes perfectly browned steak or golden roasted potatoes so delicious.